robdy/watcher365.com/README.md

 ## Planned features

-You can find all the dependencies
+You can find all the planned features on the [Issues tab](https://github.com/robdy/watcher365.com/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
+Some of the most important planned features are:

+- 💡RSS feed
+- 💡Search bar
+- 💡Filters
+- 💡Social media bot

+Do you have an idea?
+Feel free to [open a new issue](https://github.com/robdy/watcher365.com/issues/new)!